JoomiK/JoomiK.github.io/_posts/2017-1-29-abtesting.md

     trace = pm.sample(2000, njobs=2)
 ```

+    Assigned NUTS to group1_mean
+    Assigned NUTS to group2_mean
+    Assigned NUTS to group1_std_interval_
+    Assigned NUTS to group2_std_interval_
+    Assigned NUTS to ν_min_one_log_
+     [-----------------100%-----------------] 2000 of 2000 complete in 10.7 sec

-### Summarize the posterior distributions of the parameters:
+### Summarize the posterior distributions of the parameters.

 Let's look at the group differences (group2_mean = group1_mean), setting ref_val=0, which displays the percentage below and above zero.

 ```python
 pm.plot_posterior(trace[1000:],